gear-foundation/dapps/contracts/ping/README.md

 # [Ping](https://wiki.gear-tech.io/docs/examples/ping)

 An elementary application for the familiarity with Gear.
-You send "PING" and the contract responds with "PONG".
+You send "PING", and the contract responds with "PONG".

 ### 🏗️ Building